OvernodeProjets/fixed-heliactyl-next/README.md

 These commands are available:
 ```
 npm run start - starts Heliactyl
-npm run build - builds TailwindCSS, required for making changes to the UI
+npm run build:css - builds TailwindCSS, required for making changes to the UI
 ```

 ## Heliactyl API v2